-Equation (46) is a lower triangular linear system of equations of order m^2 that can be easily solved by forward substitution method.
-But, by defining which are of order m.
+Equation (46) is a lower triangular linear system of equations of order $m^2$ that can be easily solved by forward substitution method.
+But, by defining we can reduce (46) to m lower triangular linear systems of equations of the form which are of order m.